Long Term Incentive Plans (LTIPs) and Management Incentive Plans (MIPs)

 • The employees will not be required to pay a strike price in order to receive the shares.

-The company can design the scheme in whichever way it feels will give the most appropriate outcome for the staff, the company and the shareholders.
-Therefore, plans may have very different characteristics.
+The company can design the LTIP in whichever way it feels will give the most appropriate outcome for the staff, the company and the shareholders.
+Therefore, LTIPs may have very different characteristics and designs, but the overall premise will be to incentivise the management team and align the senior employees with the company’s business growth plan.
+A balance must therefore be struck between setting performance targets that are realistic and achievable and ensuring staff remain incentivised and motivated to contribute to increased shareholder value.

-Management Incentive Plan (MIP) is a term most commonly used to refer to the scheme over which the “sweet equity” pool is allocated to senior management in a privately owned business.
+Management Incentive Plan (MIP) most often refers to the scheme in which the “sweet equity” pool is allocated to senior management in a privately owned business.

-The company using a MIP will often be owned by a private equity house.
-In this case, as the MIP is in a private company, it will be likely to vest to the management participants on an ‘exit event’ – often when the private equity house sells its stake in the business or there is another corporate event such as an initial public offering of the company’s shares.
+Businesses using a MIP will often be owned by a private equity house.
+In this case, as the MIP is in a private company, it will be likely to vest the management participants on an ‘exit event’ – when the private equity house sells its stake in the business or there is another event such as an Initial Public Offering (IPO).

-If the nature of the exit is such that the investor or investors receive a particularly high rate of return on their investment, MIPs are often structured to provide a ratcheted return to the participants.
-MIPs are also commonly structured in a way that delivers a tax-efficient return to the participants - such as using growth shares or enterprise management incentive share options.
-Read more on EMI.
+If, on exit the investor or investors receive a particularly high rate of return on their investment, MIPs are often structured to provide a ratcheted return to the participants.
+MIPs are also commonly structured in a way that delivers a tax-efficient return to the participants - such as using growth shares or Enterprise Management Incentive share options